uluhanorhan/mtm6302-capstone-orha0001/README.md

  - The second one is the information page of the picture that is picked.
 There is a heart icon under the picture to add the picture to the favourites.
 They can also pick a new date from date picker located under the picture.
  - There are two buttons on the navigation bar; "Home" and "Favourites".
 The Home button redirects to the Welcome Page to let users pick a new date.
  - The "Favourites" button on the navigation bar goes to the favourites page where the users can see their favourite pictures.
- - Clicking on heart icon on a favourited picture will remove the picture from the favorites.
+ - Clicking on the heart icon on a favourited picture will remove the picture from the favorites.